Adipa-G/IOT/GpioWebApi/Readme.md

 ## Testing it out

 1. Connect an LED to GPIO pins as below.
+(See the GPIO marked in with - and + in the drawing)

 ![Intro](https://github.com/Adipa-G/IOT/blob/master/GpioWebApi/images/wiring.JPG)